MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

    - **Role**: Specify the type of resource that is required to do the task.,
    - **Resourcing unit**: Specify the unit that resources for the task should be assigned from.
 This attribute affects the cost and sales estimate for the task if the cost and bill rate for the resource are set based on resourcing units.
-   - **Position name**: Enter a name for the generic resource that serves as a placeholder for the resource that ultimately complete the work.
+   - **Position name**: Enter a name for the generic resource that serves as a placeholder for the resource that ultimately completes the work.

 The **Resources** field holds the position name of the generic resource or named resource when one is found.